irmen/Pyro4/docs/source/nameserver.rst

    Provide the Unix domain socket name of the name server, rather than a normal TCP/IP socket.

+.. option:: -k, --key

+   Specify hmac key to use.

 .. option:: -v, --verbose

    Print more output that could be useful.